-- 2. In order to improve the collection of scientific data, at least 5 % of the number of operations/sets for each gear type by the fleet of each CPC while fishing in the IOTC area of competence of 24 meters overall length and over, and under 24 meters if they fish outside their Exclusive Economic Zone (EEZ) shall be covered by this observer scheme.
-For vessels under 24 meters if they fish outside their EEZ, the above mentioned coverage should be achieved progressively by January 2013. - 3.
-When purse seiners are carrying an observer as stated in paragraph 1, this observer shall also monitor the catches at unloading to identify the composition of bigeye tuna catches.
-The requirement for the observer to monitor catches at unloading is not applicable to CPCs already having a sampling scheme, with at least the coverage set out in paragraph 2. - 4.
-The number of the artisanal fishing vessels landings shall also be monitored at the landing place by field samplers.
-The indicative level of the coverage of the artisanal fishing vessels should progressively increase towards 5% of the total levels of vessel activity (i.e. total number of vessel trips or total number of vessels active).
+2. In order to improve the collection of scientific data, at least 5-30% human observer coverage -accredited by the IOTC, shall be compulsory as from the 1st of January 2020 for of the number of operations/sets for each gear type the purse seine fleet of each CPC while fishing in the IOTC area of competence of overall length and overwhile fishing in the IOTC area of competence and 210% human observer coverage for longline and any other gears operated by vessels above 24 meters and vessels under 24 meters fishing outside their EEZ.

-&lt;sup>1 Observer: a person who collects information on board fishing vessels.
-Observer programmes can be used for quantifying species composition of target species, bycatch, by-products and dead discards, collecting tag returns, etc.

-&lt;sup>2 Field sampler: a person who collects information on land during the unloading of fishing vessels.
-Field sampling programmes can be used for quantifying catch, retained bycatch, collecting tag returns, etc.
+For supply vessels assisting purse seiners under the observer scheme, the coverage rate shall be 20% human observer, and progress gradually to 100% after two years.

+For vessels below 40 meters - the human observer coverage can be replaced by a electronic monitoring (EM) coverage.
+This exception does not apply to supply vessels.

+For vessels above 24m but below 40 meters-the 100% human observer coverage can be replaced by 100% electronic monitoring system (EMS) coverage.
+This exception does not apply to supply vessels., and under 24 meters if they fish outside their Exclusive Economic Zone (EEZ) shall be covered by this observer scheme.
+For vessels under 24 meters if they fish outside their EEZ, the above mentioned coverage should be achieved progressively by January 2013.

+3. When purse seiners vessels are carrying a humann observer as stated in paragraph 21, this observer shall also monitor the catches at unloading or through a sampling scheme to identify the composition of bigeye tunaall catches.

+The requirement for the observer to monitor catches at unloading is not applicable to For CPCs already having a sampling scheme in place, the observer will be given the scientific sampling program manager reference to get assistance on such with at least the coverage set out in paragraph 2.

+4. Landings, including those of vessels below 24 meters The number of the artisanal fishing vessels landings shall also be monitored at the landing place by field samplers.